 The Dealership: The auto dealer may also be liable, even if someone else was responsible for purchasing the vehicle (like a parent or spouse).
 A used car dealer may also be liable in some cases, depending on your circumstances and jurisdiction.

 Middlemen: In certain cases, the shipping company or other party in the chain of distribution is at fault.
 An experienced attorney will include them as a defendant and then through the process of discovery determine whether they actually bear liability.

 There are frequent headlines about mass-produced auto defects, or stories about widely known dangerous designs.
 In such cases, you may be able to join with others in a class to share the costs of litigation.
 Moreover, in some cases, a class action suit may already have been filed, in which case an experienced lawyer can help you join the already-existing class action lawsuit.

-If you have been injured in a car accident, the Columbia product liability lawyers at Chappell, Smith & Arden can help you obtain answers and hold the responsible parties accountable.
+If you have been injured in a car accident, the Columbia car accident lawyers at Chappell, Smith & Arden can help you obtain answers and hold the responsible parties accountable.
 Since 1993, our lawyers have been committed to protecting the rights of injured people and helping them obtain the justice and compensation they deserve.
 Call us today at 803-929-3600 or contact us online to schedule a consultation.
 We advocate for clients throughout South Carolina, and in the communities of Lexington County, Richland County, Sumter County, Aiken County, Florence County, Lancaster County, York County, Orangeburg County, Kershaw County, and Newberry County, as well as the towns of Columbia, Lexington, Irmo, Chapin, Rock Hill, Aiken, Sumter, Newberry, Florence, and Spartanburg.